Clean Cart Not Charging or Hitting? Fix It Now

 4. Verify authenticity.
 Check packaging for a scratch-off QR code.
 If there is no QR code, or it links to a site other than cleancarts.net, the device is counterfeit and was likely built with a defective battery.

 5. Contact support.
-If the device is verified authentic and completely unresponsive after all steps above, reach out via our contact page with your order number.
-We stand behind our products.
+If the device is verified authentic and completely unresponsive after all steps above, reach out via the contact page with your order number.

 How to Prevent Issues

-Most problems with Clean Carts disposables are preventable with proper use and storage.
-Follow these guidelines to maximize the life and performance of your device:
+Most problems with Clean Carts 2G disposables are preventable with proper use and storage:

 Store upright (mouthpiece up)Leave on its side or upside down

-Store at room temperature (60–80°F)Leave in hot car, direct sunlight, or freezing cold
+Store at room temperature (60 to 80 degrees)Leave in hot car, direct sunlight, or freezing cold

-Take slow, gentle 3–4 second drawsTake hard, fast pulls that strain the sensor
+Take slow, gentle 3 to 4 second drawsTake hard, fast pulls that strain the sensor

-Wait 15–30 seconds between puffsChain-vape rapid consecutive draws
+Wait 15 to 30 seconds between puffsChain-vape rapid consecutive draws

 Charge before the battery fully diesRun the battery to zero repeatedly